earth-system-radiation/pyRTE-RRTMGP/docs/source/explanation/usage.md

 This section provides a brief overview of how to use the pyRTE-RRTMGP package.
 The [example scripts and notebooks](https://github.com/earth-system-radiation/pyRTE-RRTMGP/tree/main/examples) packaged with pyRTE-RRTMGP may also be useful (and are guaranteed to work with the current code).

+The examples will likely supersede this documention over time.

 ## RRTMGP and RTE

 pyRTE-RRTMGP is a Python package that provides a Python interface to the [RTE-RRTMGP software](https://github.com/earth-system-radiation/rte-rrtmgp) (Fortran).
 You can use this Python package to define a radiative transfer problem, compute gas and cloud optics, and solve the radiative transfer equations, using the same underlying code.
 See the paper [Balancing Accuracy, Efficiency, and Flexibility in Radiation Calculations for Dynamical Models](https://doi.org/10.1029/2019MS001621) for more details about the Fortran code.